MinaProtocol/mina/rfcs/0013-rpc-versioning.md

 ## Prior art

-The Jane Street version RPC library is already in the Coda codebase.
+The Jane Street version RPC library is already in the Mina codebase.

 ## Unresolved questions